3rdHand-project/thr_infrastructure/common_packages/thr_coop_assembly/README.md

-# Inria march 2015: Cooperative assemblies with Baxter
+# Cooperative assemblies with Baxter

 From march 2015 Inria implemented a demonstrator with its Baxter robot illustrating human-robot collaboration in the toolbox assembly task.
 The global architecture is described here, and the messages can be  [viewed online](https://github.com/3rdHand-project/Inria/tree/master/common_packages/thr_coop_assembly/msg).